To determine which is the best solar energy calculator to use, you first need to figure out what kind of information you’re looking for.

 The advantage of the Solar-Estimate calculator is that it uses the same PV watts solar irradiation and production data - however, it is linked to the pricing tables of each utility as well as live pricing data provided by 200 solar installers throughout the US.
 This means that the Solar-Estimate calculator only requires you to know the name of your utility and the amount of your average power bill.
 With that information, the Solar-Estimate calculator can tell you what size system you need and how much it will cost.
 With the PV Watts calculator, you need to input all of this information yourself.

-The disadvantages of the www.solar-estimate.org solar calculator is that to use this calculator you must be prepared to be contacted by a solar company and so we suggest that if you are just after production data you are best to use the PV Watts Calculator but if you are after more detailed financial intelligence and are at the point of wanting an estimate that will be confirmed with exact live pricing from solar companies then you are better to use the www.solar-estimate.org solar calculator.
+The perceived disadvantage of the Solar-Estimate calculator is that you must be prepared to be contacted by a solar company.
+With that being the case, we suggest using the PV Watts calculator if you are just looking for production data.
+If you’re seeking more detailed financial intelligence and are at the stage where you want an estimate that will be confirmed with exact live pricing, then you are better off using the Solar-Estimate calculator.